spotify/scio/site/src/main/paradox/io/Parquet.md

 # Parquet

-Scio supports reading and writing [Parquet](https://parquet.apache.org/) files as Avro records.
-It also includes [parquet-extra](https://github.com/nevillelyh/parquet-extra) macros for generating column projections and row predicates using idiomatic Scala syntax.
+Scio supports reading and writing [Parquet](https://parquet.apache.org/) files as Avro records or Scala case classes.
 Also see [[Avro]] page on reading and writing regular Avro files.

+## Avro

-## Read Avro Parquet files
+### Read Parquet files as Avro

+When reading Parquet as Avro specific records, one can use [parquet-extra](https://github.com/nevillelyh/parquet-extra) macros for generating column projections and row predicates using idiomatic Scala syntax.
 To read a Parquet file as Avro specific record with column projections and row predicates:

 ```scala
 import com.spotify.scio._